‘Fallout 4’ Mods: Cascadia/Seattle Review, Creation Kit Developers At Full Steam

 Fallout 4 mods are always coming out, but this Cascadia mod takes the cake which includes Seattle and the Pacific Northwest.
-This is interesting because “Cascadia” was historically a proposed name for a certain region of that part of the country in North America whilst in the process of trying to define its borders.
+This is interesting because Cascadia was historically a proposed name for a certain region of that part of the country in North America whilst in the process of trying to define its borders.

 Now this proposed region has come alive in a post-post-apocalyptic world where civilization is on an upswing.
 This great content puts it at the same quality as those who created the recent Fallout 3 mod venues such as Megaton in the fourth sequel.

-The Cascadia mod was announced in June of last year via YouTuber Nemo and had touted it the “Biggest mod in Fallout 4 history!” and that’s saying a lot and to make a mod that includes a whole territory would be quite sizable.
+The Cascadia mod was announced in June of last year via YouTuber Nemo, who had touted it the “Biggest mod in Fallout 4 history!”
+That’s saying a lot, and to make a mod that includes a whole territory would be quite sizable.

 Recent Update From The Cascadia Team

-Last year there were 18 people developing this mod and they even advertised last December for voiceover actors.
+Last year, there were 18 people developing this mod and they even advertised last December for voiceover actors.
 In a recent update, as of today, Fallout Cascadia has reached a “staggering 70 members” contributing to the game.
-A PR Manager by the name of Dustin was also added and will being interacting with the community by replying to comments, messages, and on top of their social media page.
+A PR Manager by the name of Dustin was also added and will be interacting with the community by replying to comments and messages, and be on top of their social media page.

 They’ll also be coming out with some videos in the near future and will be in touch with their go-to YouTubers.